odu-cs625-datavis/public-Spring25-aveerasa/syllabus_Spring2025.md

 For all homework assignments, you must include a list of websites or other references that you consult in solving the assignment.
 This includes AI tools.
 Not only must you include the website for the tool, but you must include a link to, or screenshot of, the conversation you had with the tool.
 (ChatGPT has the option to create a link to a conversation.)
 You must also write out in your HW report the initial prompt that you used.

 I would also like to know how you have been using AI tools.
 Have you used these to help learn a new API or programming language?
 To help correct spelling and grammar or otherwise improve your writing?
 Please share any useful prompts you've discovered to the "Useful AI Prompts" Discussion board in Canvas.

-**Extra Credit:** If you find an error when using an AI tool for something related to our course content, including a programming error, you can submit this for potential extra credit.
-Email the instructor with the link to or screenshot of the conversation and an explanation of what was incorrect and how to correct it.

 For some tips on safe usage of ChatGPT as a student, see [CS 625 Student Use of ChatGPT and Other Generative AI Tools](chat-gpt.md).